bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-fabrice-drouin-attack-vectors-of-lightning-network.md

 Audience Member: (inaudible) can be kept for like two weeks or whatever, like the revocation…

-Audience Member: He is putting HTLC’s into a commitment transaction that cannot go on-chain anymore because it’s already… (inaudible)
+Audience Member: He is putting HTLC's into a commitment transaction that cannot go on-chain anymore because it's already… (inaudible)

-Fabrice: OK, I’ll give you the answer later.
+Fabrice: OK, I'll give you the answer later.
 OK, so the question is: Is Bob losing money or not?
 So you have to choose “Yes, Bob is losing money” or “No, Bob is actually not losing money”

 Audience Members: No. Yes!
 Both.
 It depends.
 Maybe?
-Schrödinger’s channel.
+Schrödinger's channel.

-Audience Member: Wouldn’t happen with Eltoo.
+Audience Member: Wouldn't happen with Eltoo.

 Fabrice: There is something I'd like to mention…

 Audience Member: It would happen with Eltoo.

 Fabrice: Again when we think about security and what to do to protect things, very often we get the wrong picture.
-Speaking to actual pen testers is really enlightening because they have a completely different thought process and they look at things in a way that’s completely different.
+Speaking to actual pen testers is really enlightening because they have a completely different thought process and they look at things in a way that's completely different.
 So one of the things that happened a few months ago was a successful phishing attack against Electrum servers and it does not target the Electrum protocol at all.

 Audience Member: inaudible